Gourmet Getaway Guide: Canmore

 "...I felt like I'd stumbled across an adorable little Parisian bakery."

 4296 (and Bar Déjà Vu) This place highlights incredibly sophisticated and globally inspired dishes.
 The food here is super insta-worthy!
 In the back of 4296 is the speakeasy (Bar Déjà Vu), with the entrance hidden behind a trick mirrored door.
 Once you enter, you feel like you've been transported to another planet.
 There are no windows, and the small bar is dimly lit with purple lighting.
 The cocktails here are on another level, highly creative and stunningly beautiful.
 Escape from reality and take a trip with Chef Blake Flann.

 Tenn Roof Co.
-A food truck in an empty lot on main street is delivering some of the most incredible Mexican food around.
-Also inspired by Tennessee (an ode to where one of the owners is from), you can find some fusion tacos with Nashville hot fried chicken and pulled pork.
-They have a liquor license so you can enjoy a cold one on their pup-friendly patio (or cat-friendly, if you are cat explorers like us).
+A food truck delivering some of the most incredible Mexican food around.
+Inspired by Tennessee (an ode to where one of the owners is from), you can find some fusion tacos with Nashville hot fried chicken and pulled pork.
+Some summers they set up on main street and even have a liquor license so you can enjoy a cold one on their pup-friendly patio (or cat-friendly, if you are cat explorers like us).
 My favourites menu items are the queso dip with freshly made tajín chips, the crispy fish tacos, and some churros and chocolate dip to finish.
-This past winter they were parked up at Sunshine Village ski hill, which they have since moved back up to.
-So you can find their delicious fare slope-side now!
+The past few ski seasons they have had a location at Sunshine Village Ski Hill.
+So, you can find their delicious fare slope-side now!

 "...some of the most incredible Mexican food around."